Redmine Quick Tip: How to Use Trackers Effectively

 When Should You Create a New Tracker?

-You should create a new tracker when "this task requires custom fields" or "this task has a unique flow, and you want to add custom statuses."
-In simple terms, creating a new tracker is like creating a new type of input form.
+You should create a new tracker when "this task requires custom fields" or "this task follows a unique flow and needs custom statuses."
+In simple terms, creating a new tracker is like setting up a new type of input form.

-If the tasks are different but the status flows and field names are the same, it's better to use the same tracker.
-For example, names like "Task" or "Work" are broad enough to apply to various kinds of jobs.
-Also, having fewer trackers makes management easier.
-Since workflow definitions exist for each combination of role and tracker, adding too many trackers can increase the number of workflows, making configuration and management more complicated.
+If the tasks are different but share the same status flow and field names, it's better to use the same tracker.
+Broad names like "Task" or "Work" are flexible enough to apply to various types of tasks.
+Also, managing fewer trackers makes operations easier.
+Since workflow definitions exist for each role and tracker combination, adding too many trackers increases the number of workflows, which can complicate configuration and management.

 Created: 2024-10-21 • Tags: